sav-che/TL-2/Authors/Adlerz, Ernst {std. Adlerz} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 30](https://www.biodiversitylibrary.org/item/103858#page/42/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 30](https://www.biodiversitylibrary.org/page/33264719) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Adlerz, Ernst {std.
 Adlerz}|first entry]] for this author

 ### Author

 \* Adlerz, Ernst (1854-1918), Swedish botanist (bryologist) and teacher, educated at Linköping and Uppsala, fil. kand.
 Uppsala 1878, fil. lic.
-1881, fil. dr. 1882, lecturer natural history and chemistry at a highschool in Örebro from 1885. (*Adlerz*).
+1881, fil. dr. 1882, lecturer natural history and chemistry at a highschool in Örebro from 1885.
+**Abbreviated name**: *Adlerz*

 #### Herbarium and types